Frequently Asked Questions (F.A.Q.)

 - Are there any contraindications for osteopathy?

-A relative contraindication for women is menstruation (relative, since with acute complaints - for example, severe pain in the wrist - you can and should come to the session).
+A relative contraindication for women is menstruation (relative, since in cases of acute symptoms—such as severe wrist pain—it is possible and necessary to attend a session).

 - What examinations should be done before an appointment with an osteopath?